Necessary

 northeast.
 The highway is mostly a straight line in the desert (see

-first pic below) and very boring.
-This actually made me realize why
+first pic below) and dull.
+This actually made me realize why there are

-there are so many Harleys in the US - there is no need to turn much.
+so many Harleys in the US - there is no need to turn much.
+The

-The temperature was gradually dropping and when we reached Elko
+temperature was gradually dropping and when we reached Elko (northeast

-(northeast Nevada) at night, we were again freezing.
-Although our
+Nevada) at night, we were again freezing.
+Although our original goal

-original goal was to go to Yellowstone National Park, we were not
+was to go to Yellowstone National Park, we were not properly equipped

-properly equipped to handle the harsh weather (snow, and below zero
+to handle the harsh weather (snow, and below zero temperatures at

-temperatures at night).
-Thus, the next day, we continued south, in
+night).
+Thus, the next day, we continued south, in search for higher

-search for higher temperatures.
-Optimistically, we wore our shorts (see
+temperatures.
+Optimistically, we wore our shorts (see second pic) for

-second pic) for the trip.
-Indeed we were right and in the evening when
+the trip.
+Indeed we were right and in the evening when we reached the

-we reached the Red Cliffs Conservation Area (Utah, borders with Nevada,
+Red Cliffs Conservation Area (Utah, borders with Nevada, about 750km

 From Zion we continued towards the north rim of Grand Canyon (Arizona).
-Although the distance is less than 200km, we enjoyed the ride in the curvy roads inside the forests.
+Although the distance is less than 200km, we enjoyed riding the twisty roads inside the forests.
 As shown in the pictures below, the view from the top of the canyon is breathtaking.

 From